 Preface to kufi calligraphy

-I am going to articulate my ideas about kufic scripture because I wish to expose my kufi calligraphy compositions published all together; so that, it would be registrated in a book format.
-I am an islamic history professor and my doctoral dissertation was titled as “Arab invasions to Anatolia (640-750 A.D.).
-I had been also known as a kufi calligrapher, professionally taking orders and composing kufi calligraphy since 1970.
+I am going to articulate my ideas about kufi scripture because I wish to expose my kufi calligraphy compositions published all together; so that, it would be registrated in a book format.
+Besides, being a history professor -my doctoral dissertation was “Arab invasions to Anatolia (640-750 A.D.)- I am also known as a kufi calligrapher, professionally taking orders and composing kufi calligraphy since 1970.
 My first design “nokta-i suğra” had been published on the cover of a book, Peyami Safa “(Sanat,Edebiyat Tenkit,” Ötüken publishing, Istanbul, 1970.

 This nokta design is quoted and published in the article of Nokta-i Suğrâ, in the Encyclopedia of Literature (Edebiyat Ansiklopedisi) published by Dergah.yy. İstanbul, 1991.

-For now, I am a retired history professor and right now, when I decided to expose my kufi calligraphy and write about the history of kufic scripture in general, I thought this could be a new opportunity to convey all of my ideas once more, here again, perhaps more clearer than my preceding writings, within this illuminating light of the kufic scrupture.
+For now, I am a retired history professor and right now, I have decided to expose all of my kufi calligraphy compositions in a book format and write about the history of kufi scripture in general.
+I thought this could be a new opportunity to convey all of my ideas once more, here again, perhaps more clearer than my preceding writings, within this illuminating light of the kufi scripture.
 This is why I am going to write some short critics about language and human knowledge in general before going to delve into the history of Kufi calligraphy.
-I will try to interprete the history of kufic scripture, within the framework of my own philosophy of history; within the holistic understanding of a multidisciplinary approach, that is, taking into consideration all of the differing angles of different perspectives employed by diverse disciplines.
+I will try to interpret the history of kufi scripture, within the framework of my own philosophy of history; within the holistic understanding of a multidisciplinary approach, that is, taking into consideration all of the differing angles of different perspectives employed by diverse disciplines.
 Let me say here that ‘all meaning is an angle’, and there cannot be understanding without a perspective.

-On the other hand, because of the special importance of the language and scripture in Islam, kufi scripture could be disputed from the standpoint of theology and also from a semantical viewpoint because some linguists believe that language is god-given, it is not created by humans.
+On the other hand, because of the special importance of the language and sacred scripture Qur’an in Islam, kufi scripture could be disputed from the standpoint of theology and also from a semantical viewpoint because some linguists believe that language is God-given, it is not created by humans.